Family Assistance Plan: 1971 – The FAP's inclusion in H.R. 1

-By January 1971, the FAP had been further revised and made even more complex in the hopes of garnering approval by the Senate Finance Committee.
+By January 1971, the FAP had been further revised and made even more complex in the hopes of garnering approval from the Senate Finance Committee.
 The FAP was included in Bill H.R.
 1, another administration bill with the aim of amending the Social Security Act.
 Bill H.R 1 was put to the House of Representatives for voting.
 Almost 6 months later, in June, Bill H.R.
 1 is passed, this time with the FAP included.

 In December 1971, Senator Herman Talmadge proposed an amendment to the current welfare system in place, the AFDC, to include a plan that incentivized work and required anyone over the age of 16 on the system to either begin work-related education or training or become employed.
 As a result, considerations of alternate methods of welfare reform to the FAP began to be debated.